 Just to be clear, we aren't dentists nor dental hygienists, and reliance should not be placed on this review for medical advice.
 Everyone's teeth are different, and you should always consult your dentist first and foremost when making decisions regarding your periodontal health.

 Now it is time for a moment of thoughtful introspection, time to ask yourself one of the deep, soul-baring questions in life: Do you really brush for 2 whole minutes, 120 seconds, twice a day, every day?
 If the answer is "no", "I think so", "maybe", then an electric toothbrush will improve your periodontal health.
 In our experience, we found that an electric toothbrush was fantastic at improving our brushing habits.
 Having a 2-minute timer on the toothbrush, especially with the notifications every 30 seconds thoroughly reinforces when you have not brushed for the specified time, and helps ensure that you are evenly cleaning.
 For most of us here, this was motivation enough to take home an electric toothbrush.
-If you have now decided to purchase

 Types of Electric Toothbrushes